tapan-d/carcounter/CarCounterManual.md

 Unplug the serial console cable.

 6. Take the car counter out to an entrance and set up.
-Level the tripod and then bungee one leg to a garden stake or post
+Level the tripod and then bungee or velcro tie one leg to a garden stake or post.
+The tripod can be left out overnight.

 7. Toggle the switch to on (Be sure to do this or all your effort is wasted.)